acep-uaf/the-arctic-program/content/_index.md

 mainSectionImgAlt = "Group Truck in Kotzebue Windfarm"

 [[sections]]
-title = "ARCTIC on a mission"
+title = "ARCTIC on a Mission"
 paragraph = "Our mission is to empower community-led energy research, technology development, and education, fostering an innovation ecosystem that supports local needs.
 We are dedicated to sustainable solutions, local leadership, and partnerships that ensure community resilience."

 [[sections]]